|

 This post may contain affiliate links.
 That means, if you make a purchase, I may receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.

-Quick overview of the perfect one day in Christchurch itinerary
+Quick overview of one day in Christchurch

 • Morning: Historic tram tour with live commentary